Introduction to Conversion Rate Optimisation

 What is CRO?

-Conversion rate optimization (CRO) is a systematic and balanced approach to boosting the performance of your website across all possible metrics to increase your sites conversion rate (visitors into leads).
+Conversion rate optimisation (CRO) is a systematic and balanced approach to boosting the performance of your website across all possible metrics to increase your sites conversion rate (visitors into leads).
 CRO relies on scientific data generated by analytics, heat mapping, and CRM applications which helps to clearly define your website’s key performance indicators (KPIs), and objectives for the short and long term.
-This allows you to build a structured CRO strategy that will maximize the potential of your websites current user base and improve performance among other targeted groups.
+This allows you to build a structured CRO strategy that will maximise the potential of your websites current user base and improve performance among other targeted groups.
 In essence, CRO seeks to increase the number of specific actions that occur when a user visits a website, which is known as your site’s CTA.
 It could be making a purchase, subscribing for updates, signing up for a trial, or any other CTA relevant to the website in question.

 How can you go about the CRO process?